ironluffy/RiceSeg/README.md

 ```

 ### Customize training pipeline

+#### Training configurations
 Please refer to the files in `mmsegmentation/configs/rice` and add a new configuration file you want to use.
 You can use several pre-defined models in `mmsegmentation/configs/_base_/models` and you can add a new model in there.
 Also, you can change the configuration of dataset as well, in `mmsegmentation/configs/_base_/datasets`.
 The default dataset is `rice_gne_chw.py` in `mmsegmentation/configs/_base_/datasets`.

+#### If you want to increase/decrease the nubmer of iterations.
+Please refer to the fiels in `mmsegmentation/configs/_base_/rice_runtime.py` which is the the basic run-time configuration for tranining.

+#### Tips.
+- If you want to your multiple GPUs, your `./mmsegmentation/tools/dist_train.sh` instead of `./mmsegmentation/tools/train.py`.
+(Try it if the performance is lower than you think)

 ---
 ## Test